Active Travel, Active Hope

 Supported by the Walk Wheel Cycle Trust (formerly Sustrans), this event reframes Active Travel in the context of Active Hope: a practical and joyful approach to engaging with difficult world situations by moving from overwhelm to empowered action.

-Alongside guided walks, tours, performances, info stalls, exhibitions, art workshops, and a bike repair station, this event celebrates the recently opened cycle path along Bishop’s Walk, and includes a 24 hour relay around the perimeter of the cathedral.
+Alongside themed walks, performances, info stalls, exhibitions, art workshops, and a bike repair station, this event celebrates the recently opened cycle path along Bishop’s Walk, and includes a 24 hour relay around the perimeter of the cathedral.

 The relay is a symbol of the individual and collective energy needed to address the climate and ecological crisis, political polarisation and war; to transform the land within our care into a place of healing and renewed hope.

-All active travel, climate, ecological and social justice advocacy projects are invited to participate.
+All active travel, climate, ecological and social justice advocacy projects are invited to contribute.

 Daytime event: 10am-2pm, 9th May 2026